prathameshp24/StealthMail/README.md

 ## **How to Use**

-###**Step 0 : Configure the Torr browser**
+### **Step 0 : Configure the Tor browser**

 When you execute the program run_stealthmail.py , inside the main menu enter 0.
-A prompt will appear asking you to enter the path of the Torr.exe file ..
+A prompt will appear asking you to enter the path of the Tor.exe file .

-For Linux/Macos systems : Simply enter Torr
+For Linux/Macos systems : Simply enter Tor

-For Windows : Paste the path of Torr.exe file from your Torr browser folder .
+For Windows : Paste the path of Torr.exe file from your Tor browser folder .

 A message will appear confirming the configuration .
 If path entered correctly there won’t be further display of the message .